Bømlo Municipality: General information

+Historically, this municipality was part of the old Hordaland county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).

 Name

 The municipality is named after the main island of Bømlo (Bymbil).
 The name is possibly derived from the word bembel which means "navel" or "stomach", referring to the "thick" or "swollen" mountain formation of Siggjo.
 Another possibility is that the name is referring to Bǫmburr, the name of a mythological Norse dwarf.

 Historically, the name of the municipality was spelled Bømmel.
 On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Bømlo.

 Coat of arms

 The coat of arms was granted on 29 February 1980.
 The official blazon is "Gules, a sea-leaf argent" (Eit kvitt sjøblad på raud botn).
 This means the arms have a red field (background) and the charge is the leaf of a water lily interlaced with a trefoil.
 The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
-The trefoil symbolizes the three former municipalities Bremnes, Moster, and Bømlo, which were united in 1963.
+The trefoil symbolizes its predecessors: Bremnes Municipality, Moster Municipality, and Bømlo Municipality, which were united in 1963.
 The water lily leaf was chosen because this heart-shaped design is an old Norwegian heraldic charge.
 The arms were designed by Magnus Hardeland.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has four parishes (sokn) within the municipality of Bømlo.
+The Church of Norway has four parishes (sokn) within Bømlo Municipality.
 It is part of the Sunnhordland prosti (deanery) in the Diocese of Bjørgvin.